openmc-dev/openmc/docs/source/methods/geometry.rst

 Torus Parallel to an Axis
 -------------------------

-A cone parallel to, for example, the x-axis has the form
+A torus parallel to, for example, the x-axis has the form

 .. math::
     :label: reflection-torus-1